CodingWithHenryDelgado/HenryDelGlitch/README.md

 -->

 - 🔭 Currently looking for a Front End Developer position!
-- 🌱 I’m a Web Developer.
+- 🌱 I’m a Web Developer!
 - 😄 Pronouns: He/him
 - :sunny: Always open to collabs and jobs!
 - :zap: I love Mob Pyscho 100 and DBD!